 Spring Gap is a tiny town located in the state of Maryland.
 With a population of 52 people and just one neighborhood, Spring Gap is the 277th largest community in Maryland.

-When you are in Spring Gap, you'll notice that it is more blue-collar than most other communities in America.
-67.86% of Spring Gap’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Spring Gap is a blue-collar town, with 67.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Spring Gap is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Spring Gap who work in healthcare suport services (32.14%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Spring Gap’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Spring Gap’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Spring Gap is worth considering.